-Today I’m speaking to Glen James, a multiple award-winning financial advisor who is the creator and host of the very popular podcast, My Millennial Money.
+Today I’m speaking with Glen James, a multiple award-winning financial advisor who is the creator and host of the very popular podcast, My Millennial Money.

 Glen’s a self-proclaimed ‘spender’ but was able to develop a process and system to manage his own money at an early age that ultimately lead him to financial success.
 He then went into helping others achieve their financial goals starting and selling multiple businesses along the way.
 Glen highlights some really interesting points about the FIRE movement as well as the importance of giving back as you build your wealth.